bizkite-co/getretirementtaxanalyzer.com/docs/financial-product-market-comparison.md

 **2.3 Unique Value Proposition:**

-Roadmap\'s unique value proposition lies in its specific focus on generating a comprehensive and detailed 30+ year retirement spend-down table that seamlessly integrates all the critical components of retirement income.
-While many existing financial planning tools offer long-term projections and consider various asset types and income sources, Roadmap\'s potential strength lies in the granularity and the specific inclusion of RMDs, SSI, and passive income within a readily understandable, year-by-year output.
+The Roadmap\'s unique value proposition lies in its specific focus on generating a comprehensive and detailed 30+ year retirement spend-down table that seamlessly integrates all the critical components of retirement income.
+While many existing financial planning tools offer long-term projections and consider various asset types and income sources, The Roadmap\'s potential strength lies in the granularity and the specific inclusion of RMDs, SSI, and passive income within a readily understandable, year-by-year output.
 This level of detail and integration, particularly in a table format, could offer a significant